There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 What do Chinese people use instead of WhatsApp?

 Chinese users love WeChat, an instant messaging app with lots of extra functionality like having video conversations, playing games, and paying for things with a QR code.
-With around a billion active users, WeChat is one of the most popular apps in China and therefore it’s the best way to communicate with the locals.
+WeChat is the most popular app in China and therefore it’s the best way to communicate with the locals.

 Why do you say there’s misinformation about using WhatsApp in China?